yefremov/jsdom/lib/newapi1.md

 const dom = jsdom(``, {
   url: "https://example.org/",
   referrer: "https://example.com/",
-  contentType: "text/html+awesomesauce",
+  contentType: "text/html"
-  parsingMode: "html"
 });
 ```

 - `url` sets the value returned by `window.location`, `document.URL`, and `document.documentURI`, but it also affects things like resolution of relative URLs within the document, and the same-origin checks and referrer used in fetching external resources.
 It defaults to `"about:blank"`.
 - `referrer` just affects the value read from `document.referrer`.
 It defaults to `"about:blank"`.
-- `contentType` just affects the value read from `document.contentType`.
-By default it will be `"text/html"`, unless you override the parsing mode to be XML (see below), in which case it will be `"application/xml"`.
-- `parsingMode` can be either `"html"`, the default, or `"xml"`, indicating to parse the document as XML.
+- `contentType` affects the value read from `document.contentType`, and how the document is parsed: as HTML or as XML.
+Values that are not `"text/html"` or an [XML mime type](https://html.spec.whatwg.org/multipage/infrastructure.html#xml-mime-type) will throw.
+It defaults to `"text/html"`.

 Note that both `url` and `referrer` are canonicalized before they're used, so e.g. if you pass in `"https:example.com"`, jsdom will interpret that as if you had given `"https://example.com/"`.
 If you pass an unparseable URL, the call will throw.
 (URLs are parsed according to the [URL Standard](http://url.spec.whatwg.org/).)